Tony Parker: Player profile

 Standing at 6 feet 2 inches tall (1.88 m) and weighing 185 pounds (84 kg), Parker played at the point guard position and established himself as a potent offensive player.
-He was voted by his peers in a 2007 poll, as one of the quickest players in the NBA, and he often slashed to the basket for a layup or teardrop shot.
-Despite his relatively small size for a basketball player, he led the league in "points in the paint" for a large portion of the 2005–06 season.
+He was voted by his peers in a 2007 poll as one of the quickest players in the NBA.
+Parker often slashed to the basket for layups, and the teardrop was considered his "signature shot".
+Despite his relatively small size for a basketball player, he led the league in "points in the paint" for the 2005–06 season.

-In the initial part of his NBA career, Parker was still considered an erratic shooter off the ball and during the 2005 off-season, Coach Popovich decided to work on that aspect of his play.
-Spurs shooting coach Chip Engelland forbade Parker to shoot any three-point shots, and among others, corrected his shooting motion and his thumb position.
-As a result, by the 2006–07 season, Parker had reduced his three-point shot attempts by 117, while shooting 147 more normal field goal attempts compared to 2005, and his accuracy rose by 4% (field goals and three-point shots).
+In the initial part of his NBA career, Parker was considered an erratic shooter off the ball.
+During the 2005 offseason, Coach Popovich decided to work on that aspect of his play.
+Spurs shooting coach Chip Engelland forbade Parker to shoot any three-point shots and corrected his shooting motion and his thumb position.
+As a result, by the 2006–07 season, Parker's accuracy rose by 4% (field goals and three-point shots).
 He was also able to connect on 78% of his free throws that season.

 Parker developed tendinitis in his knees early in his career.